Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Supplementary Note 2: Feedback-driven curriculum reinforcement learning

+In this section, we review feedback-driven curriculum reinforcement learning.
 During learning, the agent maintains a pre-defined threshold \(\zeta_2\) representing the lowest energy observed so far, updating it based on defined rules.
 Initially, \(\zeta_2\) is set to a hyperparameter \(\zeta_1\).
 When a lower threshold is found, \(\zeta_2\) is updated to this new value.
-A \textit{fake minimum energy} hyperparameter, \(\mu\), serves as a target energy, approximated by the following:
+A {fake minimum energy} hyperparameter, \(\mu\), serves as a target energy, approximated by the following:

 where $N$ is the number of interacting spins, $J$ is the coupling strength between the spins and $h$ is the strength of the magnetic field.

 Without amortization, the threshold updates to \(|\mu - \zeta_2|\) when \(\zeta_2\) changes; with amortization, it becomes \(|\mu - \zeta_2| + \delta\), where \(\delta\) is an amortization hyperparameter.
 The agent then explores subsequent actions and records successes.